 - To add a new User, right-click on Users and select the Add Users option.

 - To change the password of a User, right-click on User and select Change Password.
-A dialog box pops-up where the password can be changed.
+A dialog box is displayed, as Shown in Figure 9, where the password can be changed.

 Figure 10: Change password dialog